tech-cheat-sheet/shared-knowledge/Container_Kubernetes_Notes.md

 | 📜 Resource Type           | `Service`                                               | `Ingress`                                           |
 | 📶 Port Exposure           | Static port (e.g., `30000–32767`)                       | No port exposure; uses standard HTTP ports (80/443) |
 | 🧪 Use Case                | Quick testing, local access                             | Production-grade routing, multiple services/domains |
+- Use NodePort for quick access or local development.
+- Use Ingress for scalable, domain-based routing with TLS and advanced rules.

 # Working with Port-Forwarding in Minikube
 PLACEHOLDER